Monday, 28 September 2009

 Friday update: 2 new Shag darvics Wrecked Craigs (now 38, including some re-reads), plus a green left-ringed Med on shore NE of Longniddry c/p2 at dusk, presumably 3LV5.

-* "presumed", but subsequently rejected by SBRC (8/3/10) on account of lack of certainty as to which primary tip is which for a moulting bird, with no photo of the spread wing, which is a fair point, though I was sure of which tip was which based on observations!
-[Now with more experience I'm more confident this was a hybrid based on structure, primary tips are details...]
+* "presumed", but subsequently rejected by SBRC (8/3/10) on account of lack of certainty as to which primary tip is which for a moulting bird, with no photo of the spread wing, though I was sure of which tip was which based on observations!
+[Now with more experience I'm more confident this was probably not a Yellow-legged, though mantle stood out in flock probably also a bit light and yellow-legged Herring also needs considered...]

 Gull update